soheilbr82/lslbuffer/README.md

 The code that runs the main LSL GUI application

 First, start streaming data.
 If no hardware is available, open another terminal window and generate the dummy stream by typing "python -m start_stream --dummy" in the command line.
-Switch back to the original window and run the VersaStream file from the lslbuffer directory:
+Switch back to the original terminal window and run the application from the lslbuffer directory by typing the command:

 ```bash
 python -m VersaStream